 4. Longer Conversion Windows

 Reddit's research-oriented users often take longer to convert.
 Campaigns often show their real value 30-60 days post-click, not immediately.
+Setting up proper Reddit ads conversion tracking with extended attribution windows is crucial for accurate measurement.

 Implications: